dspurl/dspurl.github.io/v3/docs/en/guide/getting-started.md

 PASSPORT_WEB_SECRET="The generated Client secret"
 # Give permission to storage777
 chmod -R 777 storage/
+# Resources are migrated to the server
+php artisan resource:migration http://tfshop.test
 ```
 ## Background construction
 > The project directory mentioned below is the location where your downloaded tfshop is placed